brianmcgillion/python-kickstart/README.md

 # python-kickstart
-Bootstrap a python dev environment on nixos.
+Bootstrap a Python dev environment on Nixos.

-This kick-starter is based on https://devenv.sh/.
-Specifically tailored to python development https://devenv.sh/supported-languages/python/.
+This kick-starter is based on https://devenv.sh/ and specifically tailored to Python development https://devenv.sh/supported-languages/python/.

 There are some opinionated defaults set here.

 ## Setting up
-The full setup can be seen in (devenv.sh)[https://devenv.sh/getting-started/].
+The full setup can be seen in (https://devenv.sh/getting-started/)[devenv setup].

 ### TL;DR
 Add the following to your configuration